 Stepping kits up/down via the DEC/INC buttons

 You can click with your mouse on those buttons to increase and decrease the kits on your Yamaha M12.
-You can as well MIDI MAP or KEY MAP those buttons – this could be by other external MIDI hardware or via your computer keyboard.
+As another option you can as well MIDI MAP or KEY MAP those buttons – this could be by other external MIDI hardware or via your computer keyboard.
 You need to go into the MIDI MAP MODE/KEY MAP MODE and map the dedicated button/wheel/key to the DEC/INC buttons.

 Depending on the messages of your external MIDI controller is sending you might want to switch the “MIDI map mode” for those buttons on the device.
 Ableton Live MIDI MAP MODE only reacts to NOTE ON messages, so if you are sending MIDI NOTES switch the mode to “Mom.” (momentary).
 The same applies for using computer keyboard keys.